Abc-Arbitrage/HotPathAllocationAnalyzer/README.md

 1. To create a whitelist, you need to create a folder called `HotPathAllocationAnalyzer` at the root of your solution.
 2. This folder should contain a `csproj` (name does not matter) and reference the nuget `HotPathAllocationAnalyzer.Configuration`
-3. You can then add some `class` in the project that implement the `AllocationConfiguration` class and define some method listing whitelisted methods:
+3. You can then add some `class` in the project that implements the `AllocationConfiguration` class and define a method listing the whitelisted methods:

 ```cs
 public class TestConfiguration : AllocationConfiguration